Generic selectors

 Safe Lifting in Action: A Step-by-Step Example

-1. Check the path to the trolley, and clear it if necessary.
+1. Examine the track leading to the trolley, and clear it if necessary.

 2. Stand with feet shoulder-width apart, one foot slightly forward.

-3. Squat by bending your knees and hips, not your back.
+3. Sit down, using your knees and hips, not your back.

 4. Get a firm grip on the package using both hands.